realizator/3dberry-turorial/README.md

 3Dberry tutorial scripts
 ===========

-Set of tutorial scripts for depth map building on Raspberry Pi camera with OpenCV.
+Set of tutorial scripts for disparity map building on Raspberry Pi with 3Dberry camera add-on.

 Detailed information with video you can find in a set of lessons (Russian language): http://3dberry.org/node/6